How much does a cat cost?

 The cost of a cat varies between cat breeds.
 Pedigree or rare breeds, like a Bengal, Selkirk Rex or a Maine Coon will cost more.
 You may also be less likely to find a pedigree from a rescue shelter, so you will need to do your research into reputable breeders.
 In this case, you may pay a higher premium to ensure you’re supporting ethical practice.
 You can check our cat breed guides to find out the price range for specific breeds.

 Of all the cat breeds, Moggies (Domestic Shorthair) are usually the cheapest to buy as they’re a mixed-breed that isn’t pedigree.
-They tend to be one of the healthiest type of cats out there, thanks to their wide gene pool, which can make them cheaper overall as you may need to pay less in medical care over their lifetime.
+They tend to be one of the healthiest types of cats out there, thanks to their wide gene pool, which can make them cheaper overall as you may need to pay less in medical care over their lifetime.

 How much does caring for your cat really cost?